kyubuns/Auto9Slicer/README.md

 ## "I used it for this game!"

-I'd love it if you'd tell me!
-Please email or twitter!
+I'd be happy to receive reports like "I used it for this game!"
+Please contact me by email, twitter or any other means.
+(This library is MIT licensed, so reporting is NOT mandatory.)
 https://kyubuns.dev/